ritik8004/drupal_assignment/README.md

 The principle is that the configuration of the VM is stored in the git repository so that each developer uses the same configuration which is as close as possible to the configuration of the Prod env.
+You typically run all the the drush and blt commands *from inside* of the VM.

 To prepare your local env:
 * Install Virtualbox and Vagrant.